 Yes, there are other, more traditional customer service channels.
 But in recent years over 35% prefer social media as a customer service channel over phone call, chat or email.
 And, as you may expect, the younger the customers, the more they expect to be serviced via social media platforms.

-4. Social media are part of the sales funnel
+Social media is part of the sales funnel

 But how to make sure you answer all these pre-purchase questions before your potential customers go shopping somewhere else?